 Pomeranians are often called the worst dogs.
 Their fluffy coats hide a bundle of challenges.
 These tiny pups need lots of grooming, training, and health care.
 3 They bark a lot and can be hard to live with in small spaces.
+Many people think they’re cute, but owning one is tough work.
+1

 Key Takeaways